fred-brenner/InfernoSaber---BeatSaber-Automapper/Readme.md

 Map versions with custom modded data (values out of normal boundaries) are excluded, so the data is as smooth as possible.

+### If you are looking for a working automapper, search for BeatSage.
+As of now this upload is made for easy analyzation of the custom maps.

 ### Author: Frederic Brenner
 frederic.brenner@tum.de